digitalrupee-project/rupee/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `digitalrupeesd` for your own use.

-digitalrupeesd/phore-cli binaries are not included in the phore-Qt.app bundle.
+digitalrupeesd/digitalrupees-cli binaries are not included in the digitalrupees-Qt.app bundle.

 If you are building `digitalrupeesd` or `digitalrupees-qt` for others, your build machine should be set up as follows for maximum compatibility: